 IT Asset Management software is a digital solution that enables organizations to centrally identify, manage, and monitor their IT assets in an efficient way, from a single platform while optimizing both time and costs.
 This includes hardware, software, cloud applications, and any other assets that make up an IT ecosystem.

 While ITAM tools don’t change the core objective of IT Asset Management as a practice, they fundamentally transform how teams achieve it.
-Instead of relying on spreadsheets and manual processes, modern IT Asset Management tools automate repetitive tasks, accelerate operations, and help optimize resources.
+Instead of relying on spreadsheets and manual processes, modern IT Asset Management software automate repetitive tasks, accelerate operations, and help optimize resources.

 In practice, this results in greater visibility and control across your IT environment, stronger compliance with internal policies and external regulations, and improved oversight of costs and asset lifecycles.
+It also helps address common buying pains such as lack of inventory trust, increasing audit pressure, and limited visibility into contract renewals and software usage before costs escalate.

 ITAM vs SAM vs HAM: Quick glossary